 I'm an Englishman who became an Australian before moving back to the UK, in Nottingham, at the tail-end of the 2010s -and the 2020s have seen me now move to fabulous, flat Lincolnshire!
 I have no serious, formal music education, but was fortunate enough to be taught by Harold Vafeas, who loved music and who thought well enough of my tenor voice to give me the solo parts in Britten's Rejoice in the Lamb and Hymn to St. Cecilia (which were pretty adventurous choices for state school choral singing in those days, I think!)

 From that relatively-early introduction to Britten and Vivaldi came a love of choral singing (and a desire to be in the tenor spotlight!) that propelled me to the dizzy heights of singing in a Cambridge college choir, singing in Lugano and Adelaide cathedral choirs and, finally, reaching the zenith of my singing career in the gloriously Baroque High Anglo-Catholicism that was Christ Church St. Laurence, Sydney, with quite possibly the finest parish choir on the planet.
-I found out one day that I had made an American tourist cry with my rendition of the St. John Passion on Easter Sunday (in a good way, not because I was singing horribly flat or something! 🙂 I suspect that’s my personal claim to fame: it’s certainly the memory I treasure above all others.
+I found out one day that I had made an American tourist cry with my rendition of the St. John Passion on Easter Sunday (in a good way, not because I was singing horribly flat or something! 🙂 ).
+I suspect that's my personal claim to fame, anyway: it's certainly the memory I treasure above all others.
 It happens that I am also an author in the Library of Congress Catalogue (for database theory, not racy bodice-rippers, I fear!), but that has never meant as much to me as that personally-attested Easter-singing compliment.